This page answers Frequently Asked Questions about FOIA request. Please also see How to make a FOIA request.

 You must provide a copy of your driver's license or other form of government issued identification bearing your signature.
 Alternatively, a notarized statement swearing or affirming the requester's identity may be provided.

 What authorization is required for FOIA information to be released to a third party?

 If an individual requests records pertaining to another person, authorization from that other (third party) person must be provided.
 A common example of this type of request is an attorney requesting records on behalf of a Requester.
-The Requester must provide authorization for OAWP records pertaining to him to be released to his attorney (the requester).
+The Requester must provide authorization for Office of Accountability and Whistleblower Protection (OAWP) records pertaining to him to be released to his attorney (the requester).
 The authorization must include verification of the third party's identity by providing a copy of his driver's license bearing his signature.